Jwomack7512-bio/BobTheBuilder/docs/pages/gettingStarted/docker.rst

 Pull Docker Image
 ============================

-The application has been created as a docker image for user convience if they wish to run the app locally without installing R or worrying about other possible dependencies.
+The application has been created as a docker image for user convenience if they wish to run the app locally without installing R or worrying about other possible dependencies.